Ewell Farm

 The Ewell Farm is a historic farmhouse in Spring Hill, Tennessee, United States.

 History

-The two-storey farmhouse was built in 1867.
+The two-story farmhouse was built in 1867.
 It was the residence of General Richard S. Ewell, who served in the Confederate States Army during the American Civil War, and his wife, George W. Campbell's daughter.
 The farm was used for raising cattle and sheep.

-Architectural significance
+Significance

 The farmhouse has been listed on the National Register of Historic Places since May 24, 1976.